zeek/zeek-docs/doc/scripts/base/protocols/conn/thresholds.zeek.rst

    Generated for a connection that crossed a set byte threshold

-   :c: the connection
+   :param c: the connection

-   :threshold: the threshold that was set
+   :param threshold: the threshold that was set

-   :is_orig: True if the threshold was crossed by the originator of the connection
+   :param is_orig: True if the threshold was crossed by the originator of the connection

 .. zeek:id:: ConnThreshold::duration_threshold_crossed
    :source-code: base/protocols/conn/thresholds.zeek 109 109